-11. Employment
+10. Employment

-- (1) It shall be an unlawful employment practice for an employer - a.
-To fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to their compensation, terms, conditions, or privileges of employment, because of any of the protected characteristics; - b.
+- (1) It shall be unlawful for an employer - a.
+To fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to their compensation, terms, conditions, promotion, or privileges of employment, because of any of the protected characteristics;

+- b.
 To limit, segregate, or classify its employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect their status as an employee, because of any of the protected characteristics; - c.
-To allocate work to any person or group in a manner that perpetuates stereotypes, stigma or is discriminatory because of one or more protected characteristics without giving due consideration to such person's choice. - (2) Employment agencies: It shall be an unlawful employment practice for an employment agency to fail or refuse to refer for employment, or otherwise to discriminate against, any individual because of his or her protected characteristics or to classify or refer for employment any individual on the basis of his or her protected characteristics; - (3) Labour organization / Trade Union Practices: It shall be an unlawful employment practice for a trade union or a labour organization - a.
+To allocate work to any person or group in a manner that perpetuates stereotypes, stigma or is discriminatory because of one or more protected characteristics. - (2) Discrimination against contract workers: It shall be unlawful for a principal employer to discriminate against a contract workers on the ground of any one or more of the protected characteristics: - a. in the terms or conditions on which the principal employer allows the contract worker to work; - b. by not allowing the contract worker to work or continue to work; - c. by denying the contract worker access, or limiting the contract worker's access, to any benefit associated with the work in respect of which the contract with the employer is made; or - d. by subjecting the contract worker to any other detriment. - (3) Employment agencies: It shall be an unlawful employment practice for an employment agency to fail or refuse to refer for employment, or otherwise to discriminate against, any individual because of his or her protected characteristics or to classify or refer for employment any individual on the basis of his or her protected characteristics; - (4) Labor organization / Trade Union Practices: It shall be an unlawful employment practice for a trade union or a labor organization - a.
 To exclude or to expel from its membership, or otherwise to discriminate against, any individual on the ground of any protected characteristic. - b.
 To limit, segregate, or classify its membership or applicants for membership, or to classify or fail or refuse to refer for employment any individual, in any way which would deprive or tend to deprive any individual of employment opportunities, or would limit such employment opportunities or otherwise adversely affect his status as an employee or as an applicant for employment, because of any protected characteristic; or - c.
-To cause or attempt to cause an employer to discriminate against an individual in violation of this section.
+To cause or attempt to cause an employer to discriminate against an individual based on any of the protected characteristics.

-(4) Training programs:
+(5) Training programs: